 Licensing, Appointment and Product Guidelines

-For Long Term Care insurance, the policy will be issued based on the insured’s resident state and policy delivery is required in the same state.
-Consequently, the soliciting agent must also be licensed and appointed in the state in which solicitation occurs, and if different, also in the resident/delivery state of the insured.
+For Long Term Care insurance (LTCI), the policy will be issued based on the insured’s resident state.
+Policy delivery is required in the same state.
+Consequently, the soliciting agent must be licensed and appointed in both the state in which solicitation occurs and the resident/delivery state of the insured.

-Agents should only solicit a prospective insured under circumstances in which the policy form being solicited is filed and approved in the state in which it is to be delivered, which in the case of LTCI is the resident state of the insured.
+Agents should only solicit a prospective policy owner or contract holder under circumstances in which the policy form being solicited is filed and approved in the state in which it is to be delivered, which in the case of LTC insurance is the resident state of the insured.